RuilinP/Forecasting-MTA-Subway-Delay-by-Decision-Tree-and-Random-Forest/readme.md

 ### Author: Ruilin Peng

 ## Project Description
 This project employs R markdown and Python as technical tool.
-The main goal was to forcast MTA subway delay using Decision Tree and Random Forest and compare the performance.
+The main goal was to forcast MTA subway delay using the Decision Tree and the Random Forest and compare the performance.

 ## Link to project
 [Github repo](https://github.com/RuilinP/Forecasting-MTA-Subway-Delay-by-Decision-Tree-and-Random-Forest)